Shoshone Falls in Idaho

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I may earn commissions from qualifying purchases.

 Shoshone Falls is located near Twin Falls, Idaho.
-The falls are located near I-84, which makes the falls an easy destination to add to a road trip.
+The falls are located near I-84, which makes it an easy destination to add to a road trip.
 There is only a $5 vehicle fee to enter the park (at the time of this writing).
 The park is open from dawn until dusk.
 The vehicle fee is only required March 30 – September 30.

 There are several viewing areas of the falls, and they are all closely located by the parking lot.
 For this reason, families with young children and people with disabilities can easily view the falls.
 The viewing platform pictured below was located directly adjacent to the main parking lot.
 It was an easy walk from the car.
 (Less than two minutes!)